zsparal/api-documentation/source/reference/v2/orders-api/get-order.rst

        .. type:: amount object

-     - The price of a single item in the order line.
+     - The price of a single item including VAT in the order line.

    * - ``discountAmount``